FernandoMiguel/AWS-Trust-CrossAccounts/README.md

 ## aws-vault setup
-Now that you have an IAM user and their API keys, we will follow with configuring aws-vault to securely access the AWS API using STS.
+Now that you have an IAM user and their API keys, we will follow with configuring [aws-vault](https://github.com/99designs/aws-vault) to securely access the AWS API using [STS](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp.html) (short time lived tokens).

 This authentication system will allow us to use both AWS CLI and Terraform (or any other API tool).